GCSE Geography

 Unit 1

 Students learn about global atmospheric systems and how they create hazards in the form of tropical storms and extreme weather events in the UK.
-Through in-depth case studies, students explore Typhoon Haiyan and the Somerset Levels flooding.
+Through in-depth case studies,students explore Typhoon Haiyan and the Beast from the East.
 Students build on their KS3 learning by considering a range of sources of evidence for climate change and by undertaking thorough evaluation of a range of mitigation and adaptation strategies.

 Key knowledge developed: